ncaceresmeyer/interstellar/README.md

 ## Intro

+This APP shows a map with the location of the International Space Station.
+List the latest cities/countries in a radius of 600px of the location and display a gallery of photos of the nearest country.

-This APP is made with React and Express / Node.
+The APP is made with React and Express / Node.

 In the root you will find the API with it's dependencies and in the folder `iss-app` the FE application.

 ## Getting Started